drreynolds/smuhpc-workshop/source/session_2.rst

 While it is certainly possible to manually type all commands required to compile a code, run it in a variety of ways, and even post-process the results, this makes it hard to reproduce the results unless you remember exactly the steps that were taken.

-Instead, it is preferrable to write scripts that set all the appropriate input parameters for your program, run it in the desired manner, and process the results in such a way that rerunning the scripts will give exactly the same results.
-With some plotting tools such a script can be automatically generated after you’ve come up with the optimal plot by fiddling around with the GUI or by typing commands at the prompt.
+Instead, it is referrable to write scripts that set all the appropriate input parameters for your program, run it in the desired manner, and process the results in such a way that rerunning the scripts will give exactly the same results.

+With some plotting tools such a script can be automatically generated after you’ve come up with the optimal plot by using some menu entry or by typing commands at the prompt.
 It is worth figuring out how to do this most easily for your own tools and work style.

 If you always create a script for each figure, and then check that it works properly, then you will be able to easily reproduce the figure again later.
 Since *reproducibility* is a cornerstone of the modern scientific method, this additional effort can save you later on.
 For example, it often happens that the referees of a journal or members of a thesis committee will suggest improving a figure by plotting something differently, perhaps as simple as increasing the font size so that the labels on the axes can be read.
 If you have the code that produced the plot this is easy to do in a few minutes.
-If you don’t, it may take days (or longer) to figure out again exactly how you produced that plot to begin with.
+If you don’t, it may take a significant amount of time to figure out again exactly how you produced that plot to begin with.

-A second, but almost equally important reason for creating scripts is that you may need to do the same thing (or nearly the same thing) repeatedly during the course of your experimentation.
+A second, but almost equally important reason for creating scripts is that you may need to do the same thing (or nearly the same thing) repeatedly during the course of your work.
 This can arise out of a need to explore a parameter space of simulation inputs, or when post-processing many experimental outputs.
 In such scenarios, even a moderate amount of effort to create a script can easily pay dividends if you must do the task repeatedly.

 .. figure:: figs/is_it_worth_the_time.png
    :scale: 100 %
+   :align: center

    xkcd comic 1205, `Is It Worth the Time? <http://xkcd.com/1205/>`_